tofuSwag/backend/readme.md

 ## "How did you go about solving it?"

-First, we asked the question what can any person do about the stuff humands have done/are doing wrong.
+First, we asked the question what can any person do about the stuff humans have done/are doing wrong.
 Quick Googling and some intutive answers results in the following

 What can we do: